Monte Cristo Hotel

 The Monte Cristo Hotel is a historic building located in Everett, Washington.
 It is a major feature of the city's downtown core.
 It ceased functioning as a hotel in 1972.
 It was listed on the National Register of Historic Places on June 3, 1976.
 In 1994 it was restored and redeveloped into low income housing.

-Building
+History

 The six story brick building was largest hotel project in Everett.
 It was built on the site of the original Monte Cristo Hotel, which opened in 1892 and had hosted the Providence Hospital from 1905 to 1924.
 Construction was a community project with hundreds of stockholders.
 Designed by Seattle architect Henry Bittman the hotel opened on May 29, 1925.
 The 120 ft facade fronts on Wall Street looking south.
 The height of the building and its elevated position on the slope of downtown make it visible from some distance approaching the city from the south.
 This landmark was the town's important hotel and social center for over 40 years.
 The hotel closed in 1972.

-Modern times

 The building was redeveloped and historically restored in 1994 to apartments, an arts venue and a wedding and banquet facility.